CDL-cdl/ActionRecognition/README.md

 python inference.py

-to master version to get model ckpt
+to master branch to get model ckpt